SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/cloud_and_saas/azure/azure_files.md

 To start to pull events, you have to:

-1. Go to the [playbooks page](https://app.sekoia.io/operations/playbooks) and create a new playbook with the [Azure Files](../../../automate/library/azure-files.md) trigger
+1. Go to the [playbooks page](https://app.sekoia.io/operations/playbooks) and create a new playbook with the [Consume Eventhub messages](../../../automate/library/microsoft-azure.md#consume-eventhub-messages)
-2. Set up the module configuration with the base URL of your Netskope instance.
-Set up the trigger configuration with the API token and the intake key
+2. Set up the trigger configuration with the EventHub's `Connection string-primary key`, the hub name, the consumer group, the storage's `Connection string-primary key` and the container name.
 3. Start the playbook and enjoy your events